Understanding Long-Term COVID: Symptoms, Mysteries, and Treatment Options in Canada

 He reports that many of his patients have to fight to be referred to his clinic because their family doctor does not believe them or does not believe in the existence of long-term COVID when scientific evidence “shows that it This is a very real evil,” specifies the professor in the department of microbiology and infectious diseases at the Faculty of Medicine of the University of Sherbrooke.

 But if we are able to confirm that the disease exists, we still have difficulty explaining its mechanism.
 Various hypotheses are being studied by scientists, including “viral persistence, low-level inflammation, vascular disorders, microclot disorders or the production of autoantibodies,” lists Dr. Piché.
-It could even be a combination of several of these mechanisms.
+It might even be a combination of several of these mechanisms.

-Some leads suggest that the hypothesis of a persistence of the infection, that is to say that the virus is hiding in a region of the body – possibly in the digestive tract or in the central nervous system – could be preferred.
+Some leads suggest that the hypothesis of a persistence of the infection, that is to say that the virus is hiding in a region of the body – possibly in the digestive tract or in the central nervous system – might be preferred.
 Studies are underway with patients treated with the antiviral drug Paxlovid to see if it is effective.
 This same treatment is used as a preventative measure during COVID-19 infection in patients considered at risk.

 Other drugs are also being tested with the aim of validating other hypotheses, namely treatments that target inflammation, vascularization or the production of autoantibodies.